 Although most of us don’t have a choice when it comes to which classroom we get assigned to, we do have at least some control over how we set up the environment in that space.

 When you look at Domain 2: The Classroom Environment, you could pretty much check off every box if you get intentional about this.
-The fact that “Organizing a Productive Classroom” is an MTSS PCM Strategy anyway just makes it a no-brainer for helping your students have a solid Tier 1 experience.
+The fact that “Organizing a Productive Classroom” is an MTSS PCM Strategy anyway just makes it a no-brainer for helping to provide your students with another solid Tier 1 element.

 In case you need a refresher, here is the Domain 2 list from Danielson: